 The appearances of Jesus to the Apostles after his Resurrection also happened in a Jerusalem house in John 20.19-20, "On the evening of that first day of the week, when the disciples were together, with the doors locked for fear of the Jewish leaders, Jesus came and stood among them and said, 'Peace be with you!'
 After he said this, he showed them his hands and side.
 The disciples were overjoyed when they saw the Lord."✞

 The Holy Spirit also came to the disciples in this Jerusalem house in Acts 2, "When the day of Pentecost came, they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues [or "languages"] as the Spirit enabled them."

-No place change is mentioned in John 20.19 and John merely says, "the doors being shut where the disciples were," which seems to mean "where they were staying."
-So the three passages probably refer to the same house in Jerusalem.
-A Jerusalem house where many Christians gathered for prayer is also mentioned in Acts 12.
+No place change is mentioned in John 20.19 and John merely says, "the doors being shut where the disciples were," which seemed to mean "where they were staying."
+So the three passages probably refered to the same house in Jerusalem.
+A Jerusalem house where many Christians gathered for prayer was also mentioned in Acts 12.
 Peter, when he escaped from Herod's prison, knew where he would find his friends.
 This was "the house of Mary the mother of John, whose other name was Mark."
-This is the Mark who later wrote the earliest of the Gospels.
+This is the John Mark who later wrote the earliest of the Gospels.
 This would be the same John Mark house in Jerusalem✞